John Pope (Kentucky politician): Political career

 Pope served as the presidential elector from Kentucky in 1801, and was elected to the Kentucky House of Representatives in 1802.
 He served in the House again from 1806 to 1807.

 Pope was elected as a Jeffersonian Republican to the United States Senate, serving from 1807 to 1813, and served as President pro tempore of the Senate during the Eleventh Congress in 1810 and 1811.
-His vote against the War of 1812 made since he leaned toward the Federalist Party at that time, but political gossip attributed this unpopular political stance to his wife's influence (Eliza Johnson Pope was daughter of an Englishwoman, Catherine Nuth, wife of Joshua Johnson, and she had spent much of her youth in England).
+His vote against the War of 1812 seemed logical since he leaned toward the Federalist Party at that time, but political gossip attributed this unpopular political stance to his wife's influence (Eliza Johnson Pope was daughter of an Englishwoman, Catherine Nuth, wife of Joshua Johnson, and she had spent much of her youth in England).
 The political fall-out led to his not running for re-election at the end of his term in 1813.
 He and his wife returned to live in Lexington, Kentucky where he practiced law and taught at Transylvania University.

 Pope was appointed Secretary of State of Kentucky from 1816 to 1819, under Governor Gabriel Slaughter.

 He served as a member of the Kentucky Senate from 1825 to 1829, and was also elected three times to the United States House of Representatives, initially as an Independent and then as a Whig, serving Kentucky's District 7 between 1837 and 1843.

 From 1829 to 1835, he served as the governor of Arkansas Territory.
 During his term as governor he arranged for the construction of the Old State House by the Kentucky architect Gideon Shryock.
 It remains the oldest surviving state capitol west of the Mississippi River.